isomerpages/moe-rivervalleyhigh/index.md

       title: JC Open House
       subtitle: All are welcome
       id: infopic
-      description: 13 Jan (Mon) 2pm-5pm.
-Highlights include a chance to see our CCAs in action, meet our Principal and tour our premises!
+      description: 13Jan (Mon) 2-5pm.
+Highlights include a chance to see our CCAs in action, to meet our Principal and tour our premises!
 Grab some popcorn & see what we're about!
       image: /images/JC_Open_House_2025.jpg
       alt: RVHS J2 cohort photo